Alibesharat/AutoHistoryCore/README.md

   ![result](https://github.com/Alibesharat/AutoHistoryCore/blob/master/result.PNG)

+ Notes :

- Note : SaveChageWithHistory provide softdelete pattern  automatically by change isdelete property as true when you call    db.remove(you model inherited from HistoryBaseModel) before SaveChageWithHistory()
+1. SaveChageWithHistory provide softdelete pattern  automatically by change isdelete property as true when you call    db.remove(you model inherited from HistoryBaseModel) before SaveChageWithHistory(httpcContext)

- Note : If you wanna physical delete or doesn't  enable history tracking you must call  default savechange method
+2. If you wanna physical delete or doesn't  enable history tracking you must call  default savechange method

+3.if you wanna get undelited recored use this following linq Extentoin:

+   db.yourModel.undelited<yourModel>().where(... .